htotoo/ESP32-Portapack/README.md

 - **GPS**
 - **Compass**
 - **Temperature + humidity + pressure + light**
-- Portapack H4 / PortaRF I2C interface support!
-Can run unique apps, while plugged in!
+- Portapack / PortaRF I2C interface support!
+Can add unique apps to PortaX!
 - On system apps!
 The ESP can handle it's own apps built into it.
 For example Wifi SSID spoofer. (see Wiki for it)

 For detailed info check Wiki